Weighted least-squares approximation with determinantal point processes and generalized volume sampling: Introduction

-Another route is to leave the i.i.d. setting from the start and sample from a distribution that introduces a dependence between the samples.
-One prominent approach is to rely on volume sampling, first introduced in a discrete setting in \cite{deshpande2006matrix,avron2013faster}, and then extended to more general settings in \cite{Poinas:2022aa}.
+Another route is to leave the i.i.d. setting from the start and sample from a distribution that introduces a dependence between the samples. \revb{An algorithm which achieves quasi-optimality in expectation with $n=O(m)$ samples has been proposed in \cite{Dolbeault2024Jul}.
+It is a randomized variant of the subsampling algorithm from \cite{bartel2023}.
+Another} prominent approach is to rely on volume sampling, first introduced in a discrete setting in \cite{deshpande2006matrix,avron2013faster}, and then extended to more general settings in \cite{Poinas:2022aa}.
 Volume sampling has found many applications in machine learning.
 For classical (non weighted) least-squares, it consists in drawing samples $\x = (x_1, \hdots, x_n)$ from a distribution $\gamma_n$ over $\Xc^n$ having a density proportional to $\det(\Phi(\x)^T \Phi(\x))$, with $\Phi(\x) = (\varphib(x_1) , \hdots , \varphib(x_n))^T.$ The distribution $\gamma_m$, for $n=m$, corresponds to a projection determinantal point processes (DPP) \cite{lavancier2015dpp}.
 The density drops down to zero whenever two vectors $\varphib(x_i)$ get collinear, hence this distribution introduces a repulsion between the points and promotes diversity in the selected features $\varphib(x_i)$.
-For $n>m$, up to a random permutation of points, this distribution corresponds to $m$ points from a projection DPP and an independent set of $n-m$ i.i.d. samples from $\mu$.
+For $n>m$, up to a random permutation of points, this distribution corresponds to $m$ points from a projection DPP and an independent set of $n-m$ i.i.d. samples from $\mu$ (\revb{provided $\mu$ is a probability measure}).
 The associated empirical Gram matrix (with weight $w=1$) has bad concentration properties.
-Here we consider a generalized volume sampling distribution $\gamma_n^\nu$ for weighted least-squares, which has a density proportional to $\det(\G^w(\x))$ with respect to a product measure $\nu^{\otimes n}$.
+Here we consider a generalized volume sampling distribution $\gamma_n^\nu$ for weighted least-squares, which has a density proportional to $\det(\G^w(\x))$ with respect to a product measure $\nu^{\otimes n}$\revb{ (the measure $\mu$ is no more required to be a probability measure)}.
 This introduces a compromise between promoting a high likelihood with respect to the reference measure $\nu$ and promoting a high determinant of the empirical Gram matrix.
 For $\nu = \nu_m$, $\gamma^{\nu_m}_n$ corresponds to the volume-rescaled sampling distribution introduced in \cite{derezinski2022unbiased}.
 This distribution yields quasi-optimality in expectation, without the need of conditioning.
 Moreover, this distribution has the very nice property of providing an unbiased approximation, i.e. $\Ebb(\hat f_m) = P_{V_m} f$, which allows to perform an averaging of estimators for improving quasi-optimality constant.